 - 1. Sampling of milk, platform tests

 - 2. Determination of specific gravity, milk fat, SNF and TS percentage in milk

 - 3. Cream separation and standardization of milk and cream

 - 4. Preparation of toned/humanized/fortified/reconstituted/flavoured milk

 - 5. Preparation and grading of butter

-- 6. Preparation of cheese
+- Preparation and grading of butter

-- 7. Preparation of channa and paneer
+Preparation of cheese

-- 8. Preparation of Khoa / ghee
+Preparation of channa and paneer

-- 9. Preparation of ice-cream.
+Preparation of Khoa / ghee

-- 10. Preparation of indigeneous milk product shrikhand / kalakand / milk-cake
+Preparation of ice-cream .

-- 11. Visit to a dairy plant producing condensed milk / milk powder.
+- 10. Preparation of indigeneous milk product shrikhand / kalakand / milk-cake - 11.
+Visit to a dairy plant producing condensed milk / milk powder.